 Woolmarket House is the epitome of rural Cotswolds.
-Sat right on the high street, it has only four bedrooms, where guests can expect to find piles of velvet cushions stacked on window seats, in-bedroom bathtubs and huge gilt framed mirrors.
-There’s a beautiful pergola-covered outdoor dining area for when the weather’s fine and the breakfast buffet is both generous and delectable.
-Book the whole thing with a group of friends or tuck yourself away with a partner in one of the rooms for a romantic weekend break.
+Sitting right on the high street, it has only four bedrooms, where guests can expect to find piles of velvet cushions stacked on window seats, in-bedroom bathtubs and huge gilt-framed mirrors.
+There’s a beautiful pergola-covered outdoor dining area for when the weather’s fine, and the breakfast buffet is both generous and delectable.
+Book the whole thing with a group of friends or bring your partner for a romantic weekend break.

-One of the biggest pulls to The King’s Hotel is its excellent restaurant – with a log burner and cosy corners to curl up in, it’s the ideal spot for a three-course evening meal.
-Head chef Greg Newman and his team at the Jackrabbit have worked tirelessly to create a truly inspiring menu that celebrates the area’s finest foods.
-The Gloucester Old Spot pig is a popular dish and don’t forget to leave space for the whipped vanilla cheesecake with poached blueberries and yuzu.
-Each room is entirely different, so whether you opt for a cosy double complete with exposed brickwork and original beams or the suite with an in-room bathtub, you certainly won’t be disappointed.
+One of the biggest draws of the King’s Hotel is its restaurant, the Jackrabbit.
+Even the setting is perfect, with a log burner and cosy corners to curl up in – the ideal spot for a three-course dinner.
+Head chef Greg Newman and his team have created a menu that celebrates local provenance.
+The pan-roast Cornish hake is popular, and don’t forget to leave space for the rhubarb and vanilla cheesecake.
+Each room is individually done out, so whether you opt for a cosy double with exposed brickwork and original beams, or a suite with an in-room bathtub, you won’t be disappointed.

-Cotswold House Hotel has two places to eat: Bistro on the Square and Fig Restaurant.
+The Cotswold House Hotel has two places to eat: Bistro on the Square and Fig Restaurant.
 There’s also a spa, complete with indoor pool, outdoor hot tub and a range of luxury treatments.
 The bedrooms are filled with contemporary furniture such as glass coffee tables, overhanging lamps and sprawling leather sofas, but the real stars of the show are the bathrooms – with bathtubs easily big enough for two.
-Make time to explore the beautiful boutiques of Chipping Campden High Street, which is right on the doorstep of Cotswold House.
+Make time to explore the pretty boutiques of Chipping Campden High Street, which is right on your doorstep.

-The whole point of a stay at Three Ways House is to experience the internationally renowned Pudding Club – a Cotswolds institution that takes place at the hotel every weekend.
-Since 1985, locals and visitors have gathered to celebrate the good old British pudding by joining together in a simple main course followed by a parade of seven different desserts.
-This is a dream come true for lovers of sweet treats and displays English eccentricity at its finest.
+The whole point of a stay at Three Ways House is to experience the internationally renowned Pudding Club – a Cotswolds institution that takes place here every weekend.
+Since 1985, locals and visitors have gathered to celebrate the good old British pudding; you’re served a simple main course followed by a parade of seven different desserts.
+This is a dream come true for lovers of sweet treats, and displays English eccentricity at its finest.
 Aside from that, the 48 rooms are lavishly furnished decorated with an homage to – you’ve guessed it – the nation’s favourite puddings.
 Would you expect anything less?